 As you can kind of see, we started this in August of 2005 to document Anna’s height.
 It was the perfect wall to do the measuring and we wanted to set up roots here.
 This was our home, so we shall measure you on the wall for all eternity.
-After Ella was born, we continued the tradition because roots.
-Alongside the heart tugging measurements, you can also see the touch up paint as well as the magic eraser swipes and pen marks, but this wall man.
+After Ella was born, we continued the tradition because of roots.
+Alongside the heart tugging measurements, you can also see the touch-up paint as well as the magic eraser swipes and pen marks, but this wall man.

 Then this summer, I started noticing that Anna’s teenage friends were also marking their height on the growth chart as well as some friends of ours who came to stay with us.
 This wall was full of memories and I wasn’t about to get rid of it.

-But first a new color and for that I blame Joanna Gaines from the HGTV show, Fixer Upper.
+But first a new color and for that, I blame Joanna Gaines from the HGTV show, Fixer Upper.

 She comes off all sweet, kind and I love Jesus and all but deep down to her core I know she is evil.